ARAZA13/araza13.github.io/README.md

 ## Expertise:

-Ahmed's skill set combines advanced econometric analysis, design thinking, and policy analysis.
-With experience in research management, team building, pattern recognition, content creation, artificial intelligence, and navigating complex data landscapes, he's a versatile professional at the intersection of economics and data science and believes in leveraging the power of data to solve key developmental and policy challenges.
+<div align="justify"> Ahmed's skill set combines advanced econometric analysis, design thinking, and policy analysis.
+With experience in research management, team building, pattern recognition, content creation, artificial intelligence, and navigating complex data landscapes, he's a versatile professional at the intersection of economics and data science and believes in leveraging the power of data to solve key developmental and policy challenges. </div>

 ---